spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 **core**

-- `QueryBo` type parameter can be anything (not a list by default)
+- `QueryBo` - type parameter can be anything (not a list by default)
-- `QueryBoCompanion` has no type parameter
+- `QueryBoCompanion` - has no type parameter
-- `ActionBoCompanion` has no type parameter
+- `ActionBoCompanion` - has no type parameter
+- `StackRoles` - change name to `appRoles` and move into `.authorize` package
+- `RolesBase` - change name to `AppRolesBase` and move into `.authorize` package
+- `StackRoles.siteMember` - replace with `SimpleRoleAuthorizer.Companion.LOGGED_IN`
+- `StackRoles.siteAdmin` - remove
+- `StackRoles.anonymous` - remove
 - `BoSchema` does not accept empty `EntityId` by default
 - `ValidityReport` now stores BOs instead of implementations
 - `zkFormStyles.buttons` added `marginBlockStart` and `marginBlockEnd`
 - `ZkCssStyleRule` values now are plain strings (instead of any)

+**lib: accounts**

+- `RolesByAccount` contains `AccountPublicBo` instead of `AccountPrivateBo`
+- `AccountPrivateExposedTable` is now a class instead of object
+- `KtorSessionBl` now checks for `ModuleSettings.loginActionRole` instead of `appRoles.siteMember`
+- `RoleBl` constructor now requires a persistence api
+- `RoleExposedPa` constructor now requires an account and a grant table
+- `RoleGrantExposedTable` is now a class instead of an object

 **lib: blobs**